MicrosoftDocs/dynamics365smb-docs/business-central/ui-set-report-layout.md

   > [!NOTE]
   > You can't use the **Report Layouts** page for Word and RDLC layouts that were created by using the legacy **Custom Layouts** feature.
 In fact, you want even see these custom layouts listed on the **Report Layouts** page page.
 For these layouts, you can only set them by using **Report Layout Selection** page.

-### When there's multiple companies

-When there are multiple companies in the application, the layouts are set on a per-company basis.
-So the same report in one company can have a different layout in another company.

 ## Set the layout from the Report Layouts page